What programs lost when Step 2 CS disappeared, and what hasn't replaced it

 The ACGME's own survey data shows the disconnect.
 96.1% of respondents said they understood ICS-1 as a concept.
 87.4% agreed they should be using it.
 But only 80.9% said they knew how to effectively assess it (ACGME, Strengthening ICS via Harmonized Subcompetencies).
 For ICS-3, the numbers followed the same pattern: 91.7% understood it, 87.0% agreed it should be used, and only 81.1% knew how to assess it.

 A 2025 study by Santen et al. in Academic Medicine analyzed ACGME harmonized milestone data from PGY-1 residents across the six largest specialties and found that program-level differences accounted for roughly 22.5% of the variance in ICS ratings and 23.6% of the variance in professionalism ratings.
-In plain terms: about a quarter of the rating a resident receives on these competencies has more to do with where they train than what they actually do.
-That's not a small effect for an assessment system that's supposed to measure the resident.
+The authors found meaningful program-level variation, which is one reason committees need to understand how local assessment practices shape the evidence they review.

 What programs are actually doing (and why it's not enough)